Find answers to renters’ most frequently—asked questions below

 No. This is one of the things that makes SmartMove such a valuable tenant screening service.
-Since the rental applicant initiates the release of his or her own data, the resulting inquiry is considered a “soft inquiry,” which does not impact his or her credit score.
-On the other hand, when a landlord initiates a credit check on a rental applicant, it results in a “hard inquiry” on the applicant’s credit report which can negatively impact his or her overall score depending on other variables.
+Since the rental applicant initiates the release of his or her consumer report the resulting inquiry is considered a "soft inquiry" which does not impact his or her credit score.
+On the other hand, when a landlord conducts a credit pull on a rental applicant via a traditional method, it can result in a 'hard inquiry' on the applicant's credit report which can, depending on circumstances, sometimes have a slight negatively impact his or her overall score.
 (This is similar to the process involved when a consumer applies for a loan or a credit card.)

 SmartMove uses the email address entered by the landlord to send the rental applicant an email request.
 If the renter does not receive the email, either the landlord did not enter the email address correctly or the renter’s email service may be blocking the email.
 Please check Spam folders or Junk Email folders to make sure that the email has not been filtered out.
 Note that the sender will appear as SiteAdmin.
 To ensure future emails continue to reach the Inbox, please add the email address firstname.lastname@example.org to an address book or safe sender list.
 If that doesn’t fix the problem, either request that the landlord correct the email address he or she entered or go directly to www.mysmartmove.com and click on any of the “Create an Account” buttons if an account has not already been created.
 A renter account will need to be created using the email address to which the landlord sent the request.
 For renters who are unsure what address the landlord used, we recommend contacting him or her for confirmation.
 Once the renter creates an account, there will be an option to complete the process.